g-male/darin-portfolio/content/capturing/editorial/kurt-for-knock-twice.md

 postyear: "2022"
 contentdesc: editorial
 ---
-Shot, and edited for Knock Twice, 2022
+Shot, and edited for Knock Twice.

+Taken in the legendary Wiltshire parking lot.

+Model: Kurtis Tipoff